Gliese 686

 Gliese 686 (GJ 686 / HIP 86287 / LHS 452) is a star in the constellation of Hercules, with an apparent magnitude +9.577.
-Although it is close to the Solar System - at 26.5 light years - it is not the closest known star in its constellation, since Gliese 661 is 20.9 light years away.
+Although it is close to the Solar System – at 26.6 light-years – it is not the closest known star in its constellation, since Gliese 661 is 20.9 light years away.
 The closest system to this star is the bright μ Herculis, at 4.5 light years.
 They are followed by GJ 1230 and Gliese 673, at 7.2 and 7.6 light years respectively.

 Gliese 686 is one of the many red dwarfs in the Solar System neighborhood with a spectral type of M1V, and has an effective temperature of about 3600 K. Its brightness in the visible spectrum is equal to 0.82% of that of the Sun, while its total luminosity is equivalent to 2.7% that of the Sun, since a significant amount of the radiation emitted by these stars is infrared invisible light.
-Considering only this last parameter, Gliese 686 is considerably brighter than other known red dwarfs; thus, it is 6.5 times more luminous than Ross 154 and 15 times more than Proxima Centauri, the closest star to the Solar System.
+Considering only this last parameter, Gliese 686 is considerably brighter than other known red dwarfs: it is 6.5 times more luminous than Ross 154 and 15 times more than Proxima Centauri, the closest star to the Solar System.